kthouz/NYC_Green_Taxi/NYC Green Taxi.md

     The code is a predictive model that was built and trained on top of the Gradient Boosting Classifer and the Random Forest Gradient both provided in scikit-learn

     The input:
-    pandas.dataframe with columns: This should be in the same format as downloaded from the website
+    pandas.dataframe with columns:This should be in the same format as downloaded from the website

     The data frame go through the following pipeline:
     	1. Cleaning